jackjliew/ai-openscale/connect-ml.md

 ## Working with the Microsoft Azure machine learning engine
 {: #cml-azconfig}

-### Bind your MS Azure ML engine
+### Bind your Microsoft Azure machine learning engine
 {: #cml-azbind}

-- A non-WML engine is bound as Custom, meaning that this is just metadata; there is no direct integration with the non-WML service.
+- A non-{{site.data.keyword.pm_full}} engine is bound as Custom, meaning that this is just metadata; there is no direct integration with the non-{{site.data.keyword.pm_full}} service.

     ```python
     AZURE_ENGINE_CREDENTIALS = {